 The daily dharma sharing sessions were an honest exchange of real problems and solutions.
 There were many heartbreaking stories of inter-generational trauma, families destroyed by alcoholism and violence, young people suffering burn-out from stressful jobs that left them unfulfilled.

 Everybody had come in search of meaning and inner peace, tears were shed, new bonds were forged and new insights gleaned from Thich Nhat Hanh’s many books.
-Everybody left filled a sense of restored calm and faith in our ability to heal ourselves with the use of some easy to implement self-help tools.
+Everybody left feeling restored, calm and with renewed faith in our ability to heal ourselves thanks to Thay’s easy to implement self-help tools.

 I am deeply humbled and grateful to have learned from monastics, some as young as 17, who have chosen the challenging path of living mindfulness as a 24/7 lifestyle.